 But this is how the web and my mind both work, one things leads to another to another and to another and back again and elsewhere.
 All at once.

 And next thing you know, it’s Nixon and Elvis.

-The post "And There is Nixon and Elvis" was originally pulled from under moldy cheese at the back of the fridge at CogDogBlog (http://cogdogblog.com/2014/12/nixon-and-elvis/) on December 8, 2014.
+The post "And There is Nixon and Elvis" was originally emerged from the primordial ooze and first walked on land at CogDogBlog (https://cogdogblog.com/2014/12/nixon-and-elvis/) on December 8, 2014.